Springtail Culture Care

 A straightforward guide for breeding Folsomia candida Springtails

 Springtails ("Springs" for short) are detritivores, which means they obtain their nutrients by consuming detritus (decomposing plant/organic matter); making them the perfect clean-up crew for a live vivarium.
 They are an indispensable addition in vivarium building, and can be introduced by simply pouring a culture into the substrate layer of an already set up habitat.
-Springs are tiny little creatures, at just about 1/16" (adult actual size: ) which also makes them a convenient source of food for extremely small species like dart froglets.
-There are many species available in the hobby today, but the most common and effective Springtails we've used are the temperate species (Folsomia candida) offered here at NEHERP.
+Springs are tiny little creatures, at just about 1/16" (adult actual size: ) which also makes them a convenient source of food for extremely small animals like dart froglets.
+There are many species available in the hobby today, but the most common and effective Springtails we've used are the Folsomia candida offered here at NEHERP.
 The below article will help explain care, breeding, and more.

 Introducing Springtails Into A Vivarium